Aionik8/telemt-deployer/README.md

 - Confirmed SSH fingerprints are stored locally to detect server key changes.
 - The app modifies firewall, systemd and telemt configuration on the target server.

+## Important note

+Windows executable is built with PyInstaller.
+Some antivirus engines may show false positives because the app contains SSH/network deployment logic.
+Source code is available in this repository, and you can build the executable yourself.

 ## License

 MIT